getodk/docs/src/form-logic.rst

 When writing expressions within a repeat, it can be helpful to use the position of the repeat instance an enumerator is currently filling out.
 This can be done by using the :func:`position` function.
 One context in which this is useful is if you want to first collect a roster of people or things and then ask additional questions about each of those.
 As shown in the example in the :func:`position`, you can use a first repeat for the roster and then a second repeat that references items in the first repeat based on their position.

 Another use of the ``position`` function is to access a preceding repeat instance.
-See an example of this in :ref:`dynamic defaults in repeats <dynamic-defaults-repeats>`.
+See an example of this in the section on :ref:`dynamic defaults in repeats <dynamic-defaults-repeats>`.

 XPath paths can be useful to reference some or all repeat instances from outside the repeat.
 XPath notation is particularly helpful for filtering repeat instances, for example to provide a summary from data collected in repeats: